AnouskaRalph/sei-project-2/README.md

 ### Goal and timeframe

-- The second project was pair coded hackathon; 48 hours to create a React app that consumed a public API
+- The second project was pair coded hackathon; 48 hours to create a React app that consumed a public API.

 ### Technologies Used